 - 38% of companies say that they are running almost completely on SaaS.

-- Based on projections by Blissfully, SaaS spending across companies of all sizes will double by 2020.
+- SaaS spending across companies of all sizes will reach $500 billion by 2023.

 - 86% of businesses that use SaaS significantly experience relatively higher employee engagement.